 Skateboard fiction is a story which centers around the actions and events of skateboarders.

 The skateboarding world holds Truth dear to its heart (Did he make it?
 Did she land it?
 Where’s the footage?
 If not, do it again, etc.) and Lies far from it.

 Skateboard Fiction is the most elaborate, detailed, and complicated skateboarding lie you can think of.

 All lies have value when written down.
 It’s called Fiction.

-Writing skateboard fiction is a such a fun thing to try out as it’s like making a daydream permanent, sharable, and you can get paid for it.
+Writing Skateboard fiction is so fun as anything imaginable can happen, and as sound as it is written down its permanent, sharable, and you can get paid for it.

-So whether you’re writing for yourself for fun, writing stories for your friends to laugh about, or want to publish on Amazon you’re going to need some tips to produce a great story.
+So whether you’re writing for yourself for fun, writing stories for your friends to laugh about, or want to publish on Amazon’s Self Publishing platform you’re going to need some tips to produce a great story.